jspoh/tictactoe/README.md

 I did not really style the javascript version since I made it mainly for my own learning and practice.

 I'm not providing a live weblink for the HTML CSS JS version as there is no point playing since its impossible to win anyways.
+Hoever, if you'd really want to try it, you may download the .html, .css, and .js files and run the .html file in your web browser.